Branch Registration in Poland

 Branch in Poland

-- if you want to operate in Poland via your foreign entity you have two options:
+- If you want to use your existing foreign entity, i.e. operate in Poland via your foreign company, you have two alternative options:

-- branch – that allows you to run the same type of business in Poland as you run domestically,
+- branch – that would allow you to run the same type of business in Poland just as you run domestically, or

-- if you want to start independent business in Poland you shall incorporate one of the company types in Poland, amongst which the most popular is the LLC.
+- If you want to start independent business in Poland you shall incorporate separate company in Poland.

 How to register a branch in Poland?